 ART Community Service Projects

-Our mission
+Our service mission

 ART is strongly committed to giving back to the communities which hosts our yearly conference.
 We have successfully completed projects for veterans facilities, homeless shelters, transitional housing, children’s charities and hospitals and substance abuse recovery facilities.
 We are proud of our work and grateful for our vendor donors who supply the product and supplies for these projects every year.